101 Distraction Techniques: Tools for Intrusive Trauma Symptoms

 101 Distraction Techniques

-When it comes to complex trauma, survivors can face any number of debilitating symptoms — from flashbacks, nightmares, and intrusive/overwhelming emotions, to unsafe impulses, unmanaged dissociation, and all of daily life's challenges that become magnified when you're wrestling your mental health.
-There are many skills and therapeutic tools that can be vital to getting through, but sometimes they just don't feel like enough.
+When it comes to complex trauma, survivors can face any number of debilitating symptoms — from flashbacks, nightmares, and intrusive/overwhelming emotions, to unsafe impulses, unmanaged dissociation, and all of daily life's challenges becoming magnified whilst wrestling your mental health.
+Countless skills and therapeutic tools exist, and can even be vital to getting through, but sometimes they just don't feel like enough.
 Maybe you've been successful at putting memories away, but are still left in a funky headspace that you can't seem to shake off.
-Or, maybe you've gotten grounded, but are too emotionally flooded to even start looking into what got you so off-kilter.
+Or, maybe you've gotten grounded, but are too emotionally flooded to even start looking into what got you so off-kilter in the first place.
 Sometimes you just need a middle step before getting to your other skills.
 Distraction can be a surprisingly useful tool, and is one that's often under-appreciated.
 Let’s give it its day in the sun!

 We've divided our list of 101 Distraction Techniques into three categories based on how much mental and physical effort they require.
-We know that sometimes all you can manage is what's possible from where you're sitting or involves very little mental energy.
-Other times, you may need to get your body moving or start an activity.
+We know that sometimes all you can manage is what's possible from where you're sitting, or involves very little mental energy.
+Other times, you may need to get your body moving or start an activity just to keep fully grounded.
 Finally, there are the occasions where a truly complex, lengthy, or highly intricate task is needed to bring you out of the place you've been trapped for so long.

 As with all of our lists, there will be tools that are not helpful for everyone.
-There may even be some that are triggering, upsetting, or may antagonize some of your specific symptoms.
+There may even be some that are triggering, upsetting, or may antagonize specific symptoms or other mental health conditions.
 You know yourself and your symptoms best, so use your best judgment.
-Trust yourself and just pass on the tools that aren't for you.
+Trust yourself to take what you need and leave the rest!
 There are a hundred others to choose from — literally!

 Low-Effort